Open an UCI in Luxembourg

 A UCI – undertaking for collective investment – is a type of investment fund in Luxembourg that offers investors the possibility to generate income, access a portfolio with multiple investments and share the associated costs.
-Our lawyers in Luxembourg can help you open an UCI and manage your investments.

 Three of the most important characteristics of an undertaking for collective investment in Luxembourg are: